Getting to the Bottom of Things: How Physiotherapy Can Help Faecal Incontinence in Women

-It takes a lot of courage to seek help but know that you are not alone, and it can be conservatively managed.
-Read on to learn more about faecal incontinence and how a consultation with a Women’s Health Physiotherapist can help you.
+Seeking help for this issue takes a lot of courage, but it’s important to understand that you are not alone, and conservative options are available as a starting point.
+Continue reading to gain insights into faecal incontinence and discover how a consultation with a women’s health physiotherapist can help you.

 WHAT IS FAECAL INCONTINENCE?

-Faecal incontinence is a term used to describe leakage from the bowel, poor ability to control flatus (wind) or staining of underwear (faecal smearing).
-It may also be referred to as Anal Incontinence.
-There are 4 main types:
+Anal incontinence is the term used to describe leakage from the bowel either the poor ability to control flatus (wind) or faeces (poo).
+There are four main types:

-• Flatal Incontinence- difficulty controlling wind.
-Commonly experienced post vaginal delivery where pelvic floor structures have been stretched and strained.
-This usually resolves as the pelvic floor structures recover and strengthen.
-However, can linger if not addressed.
+• Flatal incontinence involves difficulty controlling wind and is often experienced after vaginal delivery when pelvic floor structures have undergone stretching and strain.
+While this issue typically resolves as the pelvic floor structures recover and strengthen, it may persist if not addressed.

-• Urge Faecal Incontinence– bowel leakage in association with an urge to defecate, despite trying to hold.
-This is usually due to a weakness in the external anal sphincter and/or pelvic floor muscles.
-These situations are worsened by loose bowel motions, making it difficult to hold on.
+• Urge faecal incontinence refers to poo leakage associated with a strong urge to defecate, despite attempting to hold it in.
+This condition is typically caused by a weakness or injury in the external anal sphincter and/or pelvic floor muscles.
+It can be worsened by loose bowel motions, making it challenging to control.

-• Post-Defecatory Soiling– bowel leakage or staining on the underwear after an otherwise normal bowel motion.
-Usually noticed within half an hour and women will usually find it difficult to wipe themselves clean and notice a smear in the underpants.
-This usually occurs as a result of poor sphincter closure following defecation and/or incomplete evacuation (i.e. not feeling empty).
+• Post-defecatory soiling involves bowel leakage or staining on underwear after a ‘normal’ bowel motion.
+It is typically noticed within half an hour, and women may find it challenging to wipe themselves clean, noticing a smear in their underpants.
+This usually happens due to inadequate sphincter closure following defecation and/or incomplete evacuation (i.e. not feeling completely empty).

 WHAT ARE THE RISK FACTORS FOR FAECAL INCONTINENCE?

-There are many, but the most common I see in my clinic are secondary to women sustaining 3rd and 4th-degree perineal tears during vaginal delivery as these more significant tears specifically affect the internal and external sphincter function.
+There are several factors, with the most common in our clinic often tied to women experiencing third and fourth-degree perineal tears during vaginal delivery.
+These significant tears specifically affect the function of both internal and external sphincters.
 Other risk factors include:

 • Prolapse specifically rectocele, rectal prolapse and intussusception